ThibaultBee/StreamPack/README.md

 val streamer = CameraSingleStreamer(context = requireContext())
 // For callback based
 // val streamer = CameraCallbackSingleStreamer(context = requireContext())
+// To have multiple independent outputs (like for live and record), use a `CameraDualStreamer` or even the `StreamerPipeline`.
 ```

 4. Configures audio and video settings